 And lucky for you they are not too hard.

 In order to love yourself completely, you want to focus on different aspects of your well-being.
 By looking at your spiritual, mental, and physical well-being you can identify what areas you lack self-love in and how to improve it.

 How to love yourself spiritually

-Spirituality gives a sense of peace, balance, and wholeness among the different areas of your life.
-It helps you to focus inward and become more aware of your inner life and the old around you.
+Spirituality gives you a sense of peace, balance, and wholeness in the different areas of your life.
+It helps you to focus inward and become more aware of your inner self.

 Loving yourself spiritually means making time to connect with yourself and your core beliefs, thereby aligning with who you are at the core which eliminates stress and inner conflict.